MidnightKaze/AI_Games/Day 1/README.md

 ### FYI

-This was made with ChatGPT.
+This was made by ChatGPT.